Overview and Description

 - Axonotmesis

-- NCS: In the first few days after the injury, there will be reduced conduction across the lesion but conduction may be normal above and below the lesion until Wallerian degeneration occurs.
-With time, partial axonal loss may result in reduced amplitude and slowed conduction, while complete axonal injury results in loss of action potentials.
+- NCS: In the first few days after the injury, there will be reduced conduction across the lesion.
+However, conduction may be normal above and below the lesion until Wallerian degeneration occurs.
+With time, the partial axonal loss may result in reduced amplitude and slowed conduction, while complete axonal injury results in loss of action potentials.

 - Needle EMG: Effective immediately, there will be decreased recruitment in partial lesions and unobtainable MUAPs/absent recruitment in complete lesions.
-In a manner of weeks, fibrillations and positive sharp waves appear in affected muscles.
+Within weeks, fibrillations and positive sharp waves appear in affected muscles.

 - As axon sprouting and regeneration progress, abnormal spontaneous potentials decrease and MUAPs may appear variable.